PsuAstro528/Spring2019-website-src/content/lessons/week2/discuss.md

 - Rewrite it, or try to fix it?

 ---
-## Your Questions

-Astro 528, Week 2, Day 2
----
 # Documentation
 ___
-Why did no one teach me about assertions?
+``Why did no one teach me about assertions?

-They're so useful!
+They're so useful!''

+They used to inflict a performance penalty.
+Now, most `assert`'s have negligible performance impact.
 ___
 How do you make docstrings in Julia?